julikss/pink-twitter/README.md

 # Pink Twitter App

 This app is a great place for your thoughts.
-Also, you can read about your zodiac sign and get a joke.
+Also, you can read about your zodiac sign, get a joke or an inspirational quote.
 It is created by using ReactJS and Bootstrap.

 [Try it...](https://julikss.github.io/pink-twitter/)